netfreak16/wordcloud/README.md

 ![image](https://github.com/netfreak16/wordcloud/blob/master/wordcloud.png)

-What can we conclude from the number of tweets made on the three different days?
+What can we conclude from the number of tweets made on the three different days? <br />
 Result- On analysing the plot of frequency vs number of tweets, we can observe that there is a drastic increase in the no. of tweets on day 2.
 So, we can conclude by this that there must have been an event or a holiday on that particular day because of which there was an increased flow of tourists with more of them tweeting about Rajasthan Tourism.
 So, this on a larger scale can be helpful for the state government for the purpose of resource management for that particular time period and prepare well in advance based on previous year data.

 ![image](https://github.com/netfreak16/wordcloud/blob/master/tweets%20with%20time%20graph.png)